yash6843/CFD_Basics/README.md

 ## Workshop Summary

-For a comprehensive overview of the 5-Day skill development workshop on Computational Fluid Dynamics, please refer to the [Summary file](https://excalidraw.com/#json=_mDQc_ELXqBL6GKuobLM8,umxqaSDY7VjMoznzG7waGw) included in this repository.
+For a comprehensive overview of the 5-Day skill development workshop on Computational Fluid Dynamics, please refer to the [Summary file](https://excalidraw.com/#json=_mDQc_ELXqBL6GKuobLM8,umxqaSDY7VjMoznzG7waGw).
 This file contains a detailed summary of the workshop covering various topics and concepts discussed throughout the sessions.

 ## Simulations